 Any cuts or reductions in funding for New Mexico Independent Living programs are evenly distributed among all providers or programs.
 The DSE will attempt to mitigate any budget cuts with available program income.

 Plan for changes to Center service areas and/or funding levels to accommodate expansion and/or adjustment of the Network.
+State the needed change(s) as concretely and succinctly as possible.

 No funding changes needed.